xsuite/xfields/docs/installation.rst

     $ conda install ocl-icd-system

-For the pocl platform we will need the `gpyfft <https://github.com/geggo/gpyfft>`_ library.
+For the PyOpenCL platform we will need the `gpyfft <https://github.com/geggo/gpyfft>`_ and the `clfft <https://github.com/clMathLibraries/clFFT>`_ libraries.
-For this we need to install cython.
+For this purpose we need to install cython.

 .. code-block:: bash

     $ pip install cython

-The we install clfft.
+Then we can install clfft.

 .. code-block:: bash